-If you use public Wi-Fi when you travel, personal data on your devices are at risk unless you take steps to protect it.
-The devices themselves are also at risk from theft, unless you are vigilant.
+If you use public WiFi when you travel, personal data on your devices are at risk unless you take steps to protect it.
+The devices themselves are also at risk from theft, and if stolen, can be used to access your data and accounts.
 Follow these easy steps to help protect your data and devices from criminals.

-Give yourself at least couple of hours to prepare your devices before you go.
+Give yourself at least a couple of hours to prepare your devices before you go.

 - Install WiscVPN.
 WiscVPN is free, safe, and reliable.

-- Download and install free Symantic anti-virus software.
+- Download and install free Symantec anti-virus software.

 - Don’t travel with sensitive data on your computer, neither yours nor that belonging to anyone else.
 Use Identity Finder to locate and remove restricted data.

 - Leave your laptop at home, and reserve a loaner, especially if you’re traveling abroad.

 - Learn how to recognize secure websites, and avoid insecure ones.